-The theory that we develop in Section 4.2 suggests that agents make split-the-difference offers when these constitute a "fair" split of the potential surplus, defined in a sense that is robust to any possible beliefs of either player.
-Yet, the set of cases in which split-the-difference offers might occur remains constrained, either because the mid-point between the two previous offers might be lower than the seller's true value or higher than the buyer's, or because a very demanding offer from the opponent might be seen as "unfair" and thus not deserving of a "good faith" split-the-difference counteroffer.
+demanding offer from the opponent might be seen as "unfair" (a buyer low-balling the seller, for example) and thus not deserving of a "good faith" split-the-difference counteroffer.
 Both of these arguments suggest that when a buyer's offer is only a small fraction of the seller's initial offer, we are unlikely to observe a subsequent split-the-difference offer, with the same being true for relatively high seller offers.
 Conversely, when the difference between previous offers is very small-for instance, within a few percentage points-the size of potential surplus may be small, and fairness concerns might be less relevant.

 Figure 5 examines these patterns, showing the probability that an agent makes a split offer in round t = 3 as a function of the ratio of the first two offers.
-In sequences that begin with seller offers, this is the ratio of the buyer's first offer to the seller's first offer, and the reverse is true in sequences that begin with buyer offers; thus, the ratio is always between zero and one.
+Regardless of the order of the moves (that is, whether the seller or the buyer make the first offer in the thread), this is the ratio of the buyer's first offer to the seller's first offer; thus, the ratio is always between zero and one.
 We cannot examine this in the trade setting, where the first offer is zero.

 In all six datasets in Figure 5, we find that the probability of a split offer is lower when the buyer's offer is a very small fraction of the seller's (that is, when the gap is relatively large), and then increases initially.
 When the buyer's and seller's previous offers are relatively close, the chance of a split counteroffer decreases again in the TV, rides, and housing cases.
 In these cases, split offers are most likely when the ratio of previous offers lies in the 60%-90% range.
-For these values, where the opponent's offer is not too "unreasonable," but the gains
+For these values, where the opponent's offer is not too "unreasonable," but the gains from bargaining may still be substantial, agents are most likely to adopt the fairness norm.
+For the other three settings-cars, settlement, and eBay, which also correspond to the cases where we have the most data-we see the frequency of split offers increase globally as the ratio increases.
+Interestingly, these results are related to the findings by Karagözoğlu and Riedl (2015) that, in the context of unstructured bargaining lab experiments, the difference between the first two offers in a negotiation (i.e., tension or conflict in opening offers) is a very good predictor of bargaining duration and the probability of disagreement.